Interstate High Speed Rail System Needed

 Japan has 2.5 times the population-density of the Northeast, America’s densest region, .
-The combination of hyper-dense population, high imported oil costs, full embrace of HSR and Rapid Transit, slow intercity tollways and lower percentage of car ownership were too dissimilar from America to make good assumptions about their application here.
-Though Japan proved that HSR technology operates successfully and enables train stations to become moneymakers, it would not to be a good HSR nation-model for America.
+The combination of hyper-dense population, high imported oil costs, full embrace of HSR and Rapid Transit, slow intercity tollways and lower percentage of car ownership were too dissimilar from America to make good assumptions about HSR application here.
+Though Japan proved that HSR operates successfully, it would not to be the best HSR nation-model for America.

 Which Country Should Be HSR Nation-Model for America?

 Railways, roadways, airports and factories in Europe were also heavily bombed in World War II.
 In 1948, America invested $15 billion ($161 billion in 2020 dollars) to help rebuild European infrastructure and revive the continent as an export market for American goods.

 In 1965-66, the railway agencies of Italy, West Germany, United Kingdom, France and Belgium were no longer satisfied with diesel-powered passenger trains reaching 99 mph.
 They accelerated R&D for passenger trains to achieve higher speeds too.

 Western European nations also wanted to compete for commercial airplane business, but did not have aerospace companies as large and capable as Boeing.
 In 1970-71, a consortium of companies from France, Germany, United Kingdom, Spain and Netherlands formed Airbus to produce commercial airplanes competitive with Boeing.
 The Airbus consortium successfully lobbied for more public-funded airport expansion across Europe.